justinl-y/inhabitent/themes/inhabitent/README.md

 name was unable to be resolved at this time.

 ##To Do
-- Add custom theme screenshop.
+- Add custom theme screenshot.
-- Complete navigation transation.
+- Complete navigation transition.